-The Navy is committed to improving quality of service, and a key element is providing quality unaccompanied housing (UH) for eligible Sailors.
-Navy FFR is moving out with expansion of privatized UH barracks in San Diego and the Norfolk/Hampton Roads area.
-Navy Housing has worked aggressively for inclusion of a higher rate of partial basic allowance (HRPB) to expand UH Public Private Venture (PPV) efforts to extend beyond San Diego and Norfolk.
-While this action is pending a legislative authority approval, the Navy is exploring alternative construction methods, improvements, facility upgrades, standardization, and project approvals to improve all barracks habitability and livability conditions for Sailors and service members.
+The Navy is committed to improving its quality of service, and a key element is providing quality unaccompanied housing (UH) for eligible Sailors.
+Navy FFR is exploring expansion of privatized UH barracks in San Diego and the Norfolk/Hampton Roads area.
+Navy Housing has worked aggressively for the inclusion of a higher rate of partial basic allowance (HRPB) in the Navy's FY25 budget submission to expand UH Public Private Venture (PPV) efforts to extend beyond San Diego and Norfolk.
+This will allow the Navy to explore the additional expansion of the UH Military Housing Privatization Initiative, using the approved HRPB legislative proposal to address UH requirements in areas with high service member populations, such as the Southeast, Northwest and Hawaii Regions.